AdobeDocs/experience-manager-pattern-detection.en/help/using/form.md

 >abstract="Information exposed via FORMS code can provide guidance about replacements and other actions required to make some features and APIs compatible with the Cloud Service.
 Contact Adobe Support for help or clarifications."
 >additional-url="https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html" text="Experience Cloud Support"

-* Use migration utility to convert all rule scripts on your environment to reusable functions.
-You can use the reusable functions with Visual Rule editor to continue obtaining results obtained with rule scripts.
+* Use a migration utility to convert all rule scripts in your environment to reusable functions.
+You can use the reusable functions with Visual Rule Editor to continue obtaining results obtained with rule scripts.
 (CODE_EDITOR)

 * Contact the support team so they can enable email (open SMTP Port) functionality for your environment.
 Only outgoing HTTP and HTTPS connections are enabled by default.
 (EMAIL_SERVICE_CONFIGURATION, Email step)